D3C1M0/Hello-World/README.md

 # Hello-World
 New here

-It's my first day, cannot wait to learn.
+It's my first day, I cannot wait to learn.

+I am developing a site and a small project on the side